DanSimon/peruse/README.md

 parsers can be chained together, so that the result from one parser is fed into the next.

-Peruse contains 3 types of parsers
+Peruse contains 2 types of parsers

-* Slice Parsers - parse slices into values
-* String parsers (coming soon) - parse strings
-* Stream parsers (coming soon) - parse slices of bytes where a single slice may only contain part of a complete sequence.
+* Recursive-Descent Parsers - These are your more typical parsers generally used for building recursive data structures like AST's or JSON.

+* Stream parsers (coming soon) - These are stateful parsers that are able to receive the input data in pieces.
+These are useful mostly for network protocols.

-## Slice Parsers
+## Examples

-Slice parsers take in as input a slice `&[T]`.
-This kind of parser is ideal for parsing recursive syntax trees.

 ```rust
 use peruse::slice_parsers::*;